deficollective/deficollective.github.io/content/english/pages/impact.md

 ### veAERO Active Votes

 These votes are active for the current voting period, which lasts a week (epoch flips at 2AM GMT+2).
-The Collective's veAERO vote directs AERO emissions to targeted pools, helping them to attract more liquidity providers.
+The Collective's veAERO vote directs AERO emissions from the Aerodrome DEX to targeted pools, helping them to attract more third-party liquidity providers.

 <iframe
   height="350"